luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

   - **Octave Practice for Linear Regression**

      In this practice, we will implement linear regression and get to see it work on data.
 See related [exercises and scripts](https://github.com/luisxiaomai/Coursera-Machine-Learning-and-Practice/tree/master/Week2/ex1) which used officeal coursera's exercise.
-All what did in the exercises are summarised as below sections:
+All what we did in the exercises are summarised as below sections:

       > Linear regression with one variable